NCAS-CMS/LFRic_container/README.md

 The container is compatible with [slurm](https://slurm.schedmd.com/documentation.html), and the compiled executable can be run in batch using the local MPI libraries, if the host system has an [MPICH ABI](https://www.mpich.org/abi/) compatible MPI.

-A rebuilt container is available from [Sylabs Cloud](https://cloud.sylabs.io/library/simonwncas/default/test).
+A prebuilt container is available from [Sylabs Cloud](https://cloud.sylabs.io/library/simonwncas/default/test).

 lfric_env.def is the Singularity definition file.